 Yosemite National Park and Tuolumne Meadows

 Yosemite National Park covers an area of nearly 1,200 square miles across the Sierra Nevada mountain range.
-The park is well known for its dominant granite walls including the so admired El Capitan.
-The view of this massive 3000 foot vertical rock giant will take your breath away every time no matter how many times have you seen it before.
-El Capitan is the mecca of rock climbing and you will encounter many climbers in the valley throughout the whole season.
-Beside the sheer elegance and dominance of these granite walls, the waterfalls that cascades over these cliffs are some of the most spectacular in the world.
-The size of these walls and the power and amount of the water that flows through will question your significancy on this planet.
-Especially during the months of April, May, June when the melting snow swells the falls into massive rivers of frigid water.
+The park is well known for its dominant granite walls, including the awe inspiring El Capitan.
+The view of this massive 3000 foot vertical rock giant will take your breath away every time, no matter how many times you've seen it before.
+El Capitan is the mecca of rock climbing and you will encounter many climbers in the valley throughout the entire season.
+Besides the sheer elegance and magnificence of these granite walls, the waterfalls that cascade over their massive cliffs are some of the most spectacular in the world.
+Leaping over their rock precipices and thundering down in curtains and comets of billowing spray, they leave you wondering about your own significance on the planet.
+You can view the falls at their peak during the months of April, May, June when the melting snow swells the falls into massive rivers of frigid water.

 If your time is limited, one way of making the most out of your visit is to take the scenic Tioga Road Drive.
-This road is 39 miles long and takes you through some of the most breathtaking scenery of alpine lakes, granite domes, and serene meadows.
-The Tioga Road at its 9945 feet is the highest road accessible by a car in California.
+This road is 39 miles long and takes you through some of the most breathtaking scenery in the park, past alpine lakes, granite domes, and serene meadows.
+Topping out at 9,945ft., Tioga Road is the highest road accessible by a car in California.

 One of the perks of this drive is the largest sub-alpine meadow in the Sierra Nevada, Tuolumne Meadows.
-The Tuolumne River winds through the meadow and majestic domes frame the serene place.
-During the spring/early summer, this place turns into colorful carpet as the whole meadow is filled with thousands blooming wildflowers.
-If you have a choice, try to come here in the blooming season as it is a once of a lifetime experience.
-However, this whole area is spectacular in any time of the year and I always prefer to come here than to visit the Yosemite Valley tourist trap.
-Also, be aware of wild life as wild animals are a fairly common occurrence in this area.
-I will never forget seeing a bear cub crossing a road on our 5 am drive to the base of a climb.
-He was just so cute! ...from the safety of the car:-)
+The Tuolumne River winds through the lush meadow and the surrounding majestic domes give the whole place a serenity that is magical.
+During the spring/early summer, this place turns into a vibrantly colored carpet as the whole meadow is filled with thousands of blooming wildflowers.
+If you have a choice, try to come here in the blooming season as it is a once-in-a-lifetime experience.
+However, this whole area is spectacular in any time of the year and I always prefer to come here rather than visit the tourist-crowded Yosemite Valley.
+Also, be aware of wildlife as wild animals are a fairly common occurrence in this area.
+I will never forget seeing a bear cub crossing a road on our 5 am. drive to the base of a climb.
+He was just so cute! ...from the safety of the car that is. :-)

-Just keep in mind that the road typically doesn't open until late spring due to accumulated snow.
-This could be as late as early June after a heavy snow season.View photos of Yosemite and Tuolumne Meadow.
+Just keep in mind that the road typically doesn't open until late spring due to accumulated snow, which could be as late as early June after a heavy snow season.View photos of Yosemite and Tuolumne Meadow.

 For additional info about Yosemite National Park visit the recommended sites below: